WilliamTjonndal/IT3212/assignment2/Group 25.md

 If `max_sigma` is set too low, larger blobs will not be detected at all.
 On the other hand, a high value can lead to the detection of large, low-contrast regions that may not correspond to meaningful features.

 The `num_sigma` parameter defines how many intermediate scales are tested between $0$ and `max_sigma`.
-We set a value value of $10$ so our code checks 10 different scales.
+We set a value value of $10$ so to check $10$ different scales.
 Increasing this number can improve the precision of blob detection, especially for blobs that do not fall neatly into one of the predefined scales.
 However this can also greatly increases computational complexity.

 <p align="center">
   <img src="results/blob_analysis.png" width="800"/><br>
   <em>Figure 25: Blob detection with different thresholds</em>
 </p>

 The `threshold` parameter determines the minimum intensity difference required for a region to be considered a blob.
-A low `threshold` like $0.05$ makes the algorithm more sensitive, allowing it to detect faint or low-contrast blobs, but it may also detect noise.
-Conversely, a high `threshold` like $0.2$ makes the detection stricter, potentially missing subtle features while reducing false positives.
-This is shown in figure 25.
+A low `threshold` like $0.05$ makes the algorithm more sensitive, allowing it to detect faint or low-contrast blobs, but it may also detect noise, as seen in the leftmost image in figure 25.
+Conversely, a high `threshold` like $0.3$ makes the detection stricter, potentially missing subtle features while reducing false positives, as seein in the rightmost image.

 <div style="page-break-after: always;"></div>